 Cap-and-trade is still floundering in US Congress, and Senators Lindsey Graham, John Kerry and Joe Lieberman are running very short of time to get a bill passed this year.

-The Washington Post reports that Senator Lindsey Graham, the Republican in the trio, declared “cap-and-trade is dead” , citing unnamed participants in a meeting with Graham last Wednesday.
+The Washington Post reports that Senator Lindsey Graham, the Republican senator in the trio, declared “cap-and-trade is dead” , according to unnamed participants in a meeting with Graham.
+Read more

-Firstly, he says, the optimistic rumblings around the latest data set are unwarranted:
+Firstly, he says, the optimistic notes about the latest data set is unwarranted:

 For instance, take the 0.1% increase in gross income.
 Factor in taxation and we find that disposable income (the amount consumers have to save or spend) actually dropped 0.4% between December and January.
 Where did people find the cash for increased expenditure?
 They broke open the piggy bank – total savings dropped by 21.5% to the lowest point since October 2008, while saving as a percentage of total disposable income fell from 4.22% in December to 3.32% in January.
 The talking heads seem to believe that low interest rates are encouraging people to spend money instead of saving it, and take out loans (or credit card debt) to fund high definition TV’s, a bullish indicator.

-Schork doesn’t buy this explanation – there are too many bearish indicators, he says, such as consumer confidence and average duration of unemployment.
+Schork doesn’t buy this explanation – too many bearish indicators, he says, such as consumer confidence and average duration of unemployment.
+Read more

 It’s a striking quote.
 But what else happened at the Science and Technology Committee hearing?